[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Film: The Phoenician Scheme

 I only saw one film in May - Wes Anderson's latest, The Phoenician Scheme, which I was sadly a bit disappointed by.
-I always love the humour in Wes Anderson's films (the basketball scene and the use of Michael Cera in this film were definite highlights), and I'll often defend his work when people describe it as style over substance, but this one just felt a little too slow and detached for me, like we were watching a series of well-composed images rather than enough of an engaging narrative with characters we care about.
+I always love the humour in Wes Anderson's films (the basketball scene and the use of Michael Cera in this film were definite highlights), and I'll often defend his work when people describe it as style over substance, but this one just felt too slow, cold, and detached for me, like we were watching a series of well-composed images rather than enough of an engaging narrative with characters we care about.
 I saw The Darjeeling Limited for the first time on Disney Plus a few months later, and the difference was palpable.
-Overall, I still love his work and I didn't hate The Phoenician Scheme, it just didn't connect with me.
+Overall, I still love his work and I didn't hate The Phoenician Scheme, it just didn't connect with me like his other films did.

 JUNE 2025